 Comes with a soft pouch and the lens hood is included, reversible for transport.
 That’s similar to most other lenses.
 But the Nikon 24-70mm f2.8E VR has a much nicer padded lens case and its lens hood locks in place to avoid accidentally falling off.

 Distance information is relayed to the camera, so the camera and flashes can do all the advanced exposure-related stuff with this lens.
 Same for the competition. [+]

-Aperture ring: the multi-function control ring of an S-lens can be assigned to operate the aperture, exposure compensation or focus.
+Aperture ring: the multi-function control ring of an S-lens can be assigned to operate the aperture, exposure compensation, ISO or focus.
 It automatically falls back to its customary focus control when the lens is switched to manual focus.
 Although the lens control ring has not the same benefit as having a focus ring plus a dedicated aperture ring on the lens it gives you more flexibility to control one of the more important shooting parameters directly from a nice ring on the lens.
 The aperture is actuated electromagnetically which makes it the equivalent of a modern E-type Nikon lens and puts away with the mechanical coupling that Nikon uses on all older lenses .
 The Nikon 24-70mm f2.8E VR also uses electro-magnetic actuation but has no aperture control ring. [+]

 Sealing: yes, a rubber grommet at the lens-mount plus further special weather-sealing throughout the construction, just like the 24-70mm f2.8E VR. [+]